treetrnk/employee_portal/README.md

-# Arm Portal
+# Employee Portal

-arm_portal is an employee portal that I working on for my current job.
-The code has been made available for referrence and examples.
+Employee_portal is a portal that displays current employees, articles, events, and help for the employees of a company.
+It is was developed for a specific company, and therefore it is not very portable.
+The code has been made available for ideas, reuse, and examples.